purpleidea/flabbergast/README.md

 The language can be compiled to a virtual machine simpler to implement than the full language spec and a self-hosting compiler is provided.
 The VM is documented in the [KWS VM](kws-vm.md) document, which does not include formal semantics because they are largely implied by the language spec.

 ## Implementation
-There are not two implementations of Flabbergast.
-Presently, there is a bootstrap interpreter, written in Vala, which implements most of Flabbergast.
-It lacks some of the less crucial features and the parser does not support comments There is also work being done on the self-hosting version, which is not yet complete.
+There are two implementations of Flabbergast.
+The self-hosting version targets the JVM and the CLR.

 The self-hosting compiler is rather strange, as it is not really self-hosting.
 The self-hosting compiler is actually a Flabbergast program that, with added syntax templates, generates a compiler for a Flabbergast compiler in a target programming language.
-This generated compiler is capable of producing KWS VM bytecodes that can be run on one of the VMs targeted for various platforms.
+This generated compiler reduces Flabbergast syntax to KWS VM bytecode, which are then reduced to the native VM's bytecode.
+This is conceptually easier to understand and allows more code re-use.

 Each platform also contains an implementation of the runtime library and non-portable pieces of each library.